Taha-Atta/realtime_course-master/README.md

-This is the main readme file for the code used in laravel realtime course on Udemy
+This is the main readme file for the code

 ## Installation